 A few weeks into the start of the Basic Academy class, you will be given a list of barracks with vacancies.
 You will select your top three choices; however, the needs of the department come first, and it is possible that you may not be assigned to your desired barracks.
 You will learn your assignment about halfway through the academy.
 The department always works to station new troopers to a barracks that works best for them.

 The training period of a Vermont State Trooper lasts for 27 weeks.
 The first 3 weeks are similar to a military style boot camp and involves only State Police recruits.
 The next 17 weeks involve attendance and graduation from the basic police academy.
 The remaining 7 weeks of "post basic" training is for certifications such as DWI, radar, first aid/CPR, shotgun, emergency vehicle operation, and several other specialty courses.
 Instruction in the State Police computer system and remaining equipment issues will also be included.

-Graduates participate in a thirty-six day minimum and fifty-four day maximum Field Training Program under the supervision of another Trooper.
+Graduates participate in a 36-day minimum and 54-day maximum Field Training Program under the supervision of another trooper.

-Vermont State Police does not currently have 24 hour coverage.
-Shifts can vary from barracks to barracks: some barracks rotate from day shift to night shift every few months.
+The Vermont State Police does not currently have 24 hour coverage.
+Shifts can vary from barracks to barracks: Some barracks rotate from day shift to night shift every few months.
 Troopers work days, nights, weekends, and holidays.